 A Pocket Pitbull needs plenty of protein because of its energy levels, along with fat and carbohydrates.

-You have two options on feeding your beloved canine; you can choose between feeding your Mini Pitbull 2.5 to 3 cups of premium dog food daily or putting him on the BARF diet.
+You have two options on feeding your beloved canine; you can choose between feeding your Mini Pitbull 2.5 cups of premium dog food daily or putting him on the BARF diet.

 The BARF (Bones and Raw Food or Biologically Appropriate Raw Food) diet or refers to feeding your canine raw muscle meat, bones, organic meats, vegetables, and fruits.

 Some owners claim that having their dogs on this diet results in a shinier coat, healthier skin, and higher energy levels.